tytydraco/yessleep/out/I_Write_Songs_for_Monsters_PART_4.md

 Once home, I plopped onto my bed, trembling.
 Everywhere, I hurt.
 How did I get myself in the mess?
 But I knew the answer.
-The Readhead.
+The Redhead.
 She was to blame.
 Whoever she was.
 I closed my eyes and succumbed to nightmares.